University Professor Award

 Note: Faculty who have received the University Professor award in the previous three years are ineligible for consideration.
-Previous University Professor award winners [PDF]
+Previous University Professor award winners.

-Based on nominations, approximately 8-10 finalists are selected.
-Finalists are asked to accept the nomination.
-By accepting the nomination, finalists agree to provide a brief proposal for a University Professor course and be available to teach that course during the next academic year.
+By accepting the nomination, finalists agree to provide a brief proposal for a University Professor course (due Jan.
+12) and be available to teach that course during the upcoming academic year (fall, spring, or summer).

-Finalist names are submitted to the selection committee, which includes 10-12 undergraduate students representing a variety of departments/schools, colleges and campuses.
-The selection committee conducts interviews, observes a class, and reviews course proposals.
+Finalists’ names are submitted to a selection committee, which includes 10-12 undergraduate students representing a variety of departments/schools, colleges and campuses.

-- Interviews — Members of the selection committee interview finalists to ask questions about teaching philosophies, student achievement of learning, engagement with students inside and outside the classroom, inclusive pedagogy, and scholarly accomplishments.
+- Interviews — Members of the selection committee ask finalists about teaching philosophies, student achievement of learning in their courses, engagement with students inside and outside the classroom, inclusive pedagogy, and scholarly accomplishments.

-- Observations — Members of the selection committee observe a class taught by each finalist and take notes about teaching, interactions with students, class engagement and inclusive practices.
+- Observations — Members of the selection committee observe a class taught by each finalist using a rubric based on OHIO’s conceptualization of teaching excellence.